mattchuranu/wizfight/README.md

 # WizFight
 This is the open source release of WizFight, a side-scrolling local multiplayer shooter with wizards that have oddly specific powers.
 It is provided as-is.
-Anything in this repository (except HaxePunk, which has its own license) should be considered public domain, but the assets are not.
+The code is MIT licensed.
+The assets are not.

 ## Requirements